Note: different tools are needed depending on what parts of Akri you are developing. This document aims to make that clear.

 and image.tag

 Helm values to point to your newly created containers.
-For example, to install Akri with with custom Controller and Agent containers, run the following, specifying the image.tag
+For example, to install Akri with custom Controller and Agent containers, run the following, specifying the image.tag

-version to reflect version.txt:helm package
+version to reflect version.txt:

 command.
 To create a chart using the current state of the Helm templates and CRDs, run (from one level above the Akri directory) helm package akri/deployment/helm/